 Finally, consider working with a personal injury lawyer.
 At Chalik & Chalik Injury Lawyers, Jason and Debi Chalik will personally work to achieve the best possible outcome for your case.

-According to Florida Statutes §95.11, you generally have four years from the date of an accident to file a personal injury lawsuit.
+According to Florida Statutes §95.11, you generally have two years from the date of an accident to file a personal injury lawsuit.
 Let us help you recover compensation for your medical bills, lost wages, and pain and suffering.
 Call us today at (855) 529-0269 to receive your free consultation and to get more answers about what happens in a side-impact collision.

 Call or text Chalik & Chalik (855) 529-0269